Skip to main content

 • Matches come only from configured Gazelle sites (RED/OPS)

-• You can lower the Library Scan interval below 60 seconds (minimum 5 seconds), but actual request pacing still respects the shared OPS/RED API rate limits
+• You can lower the Library Scan interval below the Torznab floor (minimum 5 seconds), but actual request pacing still respects the shared OPS/RED API rate limits

 • Recommended: 10+ seconds to reduce API pressure (interval is per-torrent pacing; each torrent can trigger multiple API calls)